guiliberali/guiliberali.github.io/README.md

 - [Talks](https://github.com/guiliberali/guiliberali.github.io/talks)

-## Start-ups & Public speaking
+## Start-ups & public speaking

 I support machine learning Dutch-based startups on multi-armed bandits, natural language processsing and on the design and execution of optimal clinical trials.
 I also did litigation work and consulting on machine learning-related topics.

-For lalks and public engagement on #machinelearning, #adaptativeclinicaltrials, #personalization, #marketingscience, #onlineadvertising, and #artificialintelligence please reach out at liberali@rsm.nl.
+For talks and public engagement on #machinelearning, #adaptiveclinicaltrials, #personalization, #marketingscience, #onlineadvertising, and #artificialintelligence please contact me liberali@rsm.nl.